 - This tofu cheesecake will taste better if it is made with fresh homemade soy milk.
 You can choose between rich and light soy milk version, I would prefer the light one.
 Just avoid using the pre-made commercial types soy milk if you can.
 They are tasteless and won’t bring out the light flavor that supposed to have in a Japanese tofu cheesecake.

 - You’ll need some sort of baking molds that are easy to handle in terms of un-mold the cheesecake.
 Silicon molds are the best to work with because of their flexibility and non stick feature.

-- If you decide to make this at home, you can ask your family member to give you an extra hand so you can tackle this cheesecake on time.
+- If you decide to make this at home, an extra hand might be needed so you can tackle this cheesecake comfortably.

-- This recipe is called for gelatin sheets, I used platinum rank gelatin so keep this in mind if you are using different ranking of gelatin.
+- This recipe called for gelatin sheets.
+I used platinum rank gelatin so keep this in mind if you are using different ranking of gelatin.
 Rules of thumb are: adding 2 more sheets if you are one ranking below.

 - Platinum gelatin (230 bloom)